BenedictJunMa/benedictjunma.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Good News :tada: Our paper has been accepted for publication in MIT Sloan Management Review (FT50 Journal).
+:fire: My paper has been accepted for publication in MIT Sloan Management Review (FT50 Journal) :fire: